IRA Charitable Rollover Gift

 If you are age 70½ or older, giving directly from your IRA is a simple way to contribute, and it can result in tax benefits even if you don’t itemize.
 Following are more details regarding qualified charitable distributions, also sometimes referred to as IRA charitable rollover gifts.

-If you have any questions regarding qualified charitable distributions, please contact Gift Processing at 800-443-6162 or email@example.com.
+If you have any questions regarding qualified charitable distributions, please contact Gift Services at 800-443-6162 or [email protected].

 Make a Qualified Distribution from your IRA